flosskosova/foss4g-2023/_pages/register/travel-grant.md

 Students in general receive 1 point.
 If a student also applied and is selected in the volunteer programme, 1 additional point is awarded.
 Phd students are considered as students.

-\*Students from [Studentship Programme](/register/studentship-grant), group 1 are excluded from this grant and should consider applying for Studentship Grant.
+\*Students from [Studentship Programme](/register/studentship-grant), group 1 are excluded from this grant and should consider applying for Studentship Grant for Western Balkans.

 #### Submitted and Accepted Talks